julien6387/supvisors/docs/special.rst

 In this case, it would be a pity to always wait for ``synchro_timeout`` seconds.
 That's why the ``core_identifiers`` attribute has been introduced so that the synchronization phase is considered completed when a subset of the |Supvisors| instances declared in ``supvisors_list`` are ``RUNNING``.

+This option is automatically disabled if the ``core_identifiers`` option is not set or empty.

 This option prevails over ``LIST`` and ``USER`` options if combined with them.